 It’s important that your oncologist makes you feel heard and cared for.
 You and your pet are going through a tough time and are coming to them in need.
 If they don’t have a personality that you feel comfortable with, then they may not be the best fit for you.

 If you have a dog that has been diagnosed with lymphoma, it would be beneficial for you to take a look at ImpriMed’s list of partnered oncologists for one in your area.
 Using ImpriMed’s service will take out the trial and error that comes with a traditional lymphoma treatment plan by using state-of-the-art labs and artificial intelligence to find the most effective treatment for your pet’s cancer the first time.

-Visit the offices that you feel would be the best fit for you Bring your pet along with you when you visit the offices that stand out.
+Bring your pet along with you when you visit the offices that stand out.
 Have them meet the staff and the vets and see if they feel comfortable while they’re inside.
 The possibility that your pet will be uncomfortable in all of the offices is always there—some animals just don’t feel happy in vet offices—if yours is one of them, pay attention to the office that they seem the least stressed in.